 Harsh shampoos, conditioners, and synthetic styling products leave synthetic chemical residue on the scalp and sensitize the tissue.
-This build up weakens follicles and disrupts the acid mantle which leaves the scalp vulnerable.
+This build-up weakens follicles and disrupts the acid mantle which leaves the scalp vulnerable.

-Apple cider vinegar rinses can help clarify scalp build up and restore damaged PH.
+Apple cider vinegar rinses can help clarify scalp build-up and restore damaged PH.
 Massaging the scalp with any number of nut and seed oils can dramatically improve dry scalp conditions by soothing the dryness and helping restore a barrier that locks in hydration.
 When dry scalp dandruff is present, the scalp has lost its ability to retain moisture and the acid mantle is compromised.
 Remember, after massaging oils into the scalp, cut the oil first with shampoo before adding water.

 If you suffer from a dry scalp, I highly recommend that you stop using conventional synthetic chemical shampoos and conditioners that contain harsh ingredients that can further aggravate the condition.
-Switch to a natural shampoo and conditioner, formulated without sulfates, silicones, alcohol, polymers, artificial color and fragrance.
+Switch to a natural shampoo and conditioner, formulated without sulfates, silicones, alcohol, polymers, artificial color, and fragrance.

-Jojoba, coconut, hemp, olive oils and many other fatty acid rich oils work incredibly to assist the scalp in it’s ability to trap moisture and heal dry scalp.
+Jojoba, coconut, hemp, olive oils, and many other fatty acid-rich oils work incredibly to assist the scalp in its ability to trap moisture and heal dry scalp.
 Oil massage treatments can also help clear hair follicles, activate and support healthy hair growth.

 The cause of dandruff is not fully understood and there are different types.
 Internal causes of Dandruff range from stress, hormone imbalance, poor diet, excessive sugar consumption.
-Top external causes lean towards infrequent shampooing, poor hygiene, not removing synthetic product from hair and scalp, harsh weather conditions, harsh hair color.
+Top external causes lean towards infrequent shampooing, poor hygiene, not removing a synthetic product from hair and scalp, harsh weather conditions, harsh hair color.

 Dandruff is treatable, but not curable and there’s a lot of conflicting information, even coming from doctors and dermatologists.